Ernest Frank Richardson

-Ernest Frank Richardson (1871–1952) was a Chief Constable of Salisbury, Wiltshire (UK).
-He joined the Police Force in 1893 at Cheltenham, Gloucestershire, and very rapidly achieved promotion to Chief Constable.
-He came from a family many of whom served in the Police Force, and three family members served concurrently in the office of Chief Constable, at Salisbury, Hereford and Halifax.
+Ernest Frank Richardson (1871–1952) was a Chief Constable of Salisbury, Wiltshire, England.
+He joined the Police Force in 1893 at Cheltenham, Gloucestershire, and rapidly achieved promotion to Chief Constable.
+He came from a family many of whom served in the police, and three family members served concurrently in the office of Chief Constable, at Salisbury, Hereford and Halifax.

 Early career

 Ernest Frank Richardson was the first son of Frank and Mary (née Taylor) Richardson.
 He was born in Birmingham on 2 January 1872.
 From about 1882 to about 1887 he attended the Broomy Hill Academy in Hereford.
-He then moved to Birmingham and served in the City of Birmingham Police, Detective's Office initially as a police clerk in the late 1880s, and then joined the Gloucestershire Police Force in Cheltenham in 1891.
-Within three months he was posted to the City of Gloucester on a special assignment.
+He then moved to Birmingham and served in the City of Birmingham Police, Detective's Office, initially as a police clerk, in the late 1880s.
+He joined the Gloucestershire Police Force in Cheltenham in 1891, and within three months was posted to the City of Gloucester on a special assignment.
 In 1899 he was promoted to Station Sergeant and later Chief Clerk to the Deputy Chief Constable of Gloucestershire and was often involved with notable criminal cases.
-In particular he became involved in standardising and indexing the early use of fingerprinting.
+In particular, he became involved in standardising and indexing the early use of fingerprinting.